High School Mathematics Courses A and B or the equivalent, and

 This course introduces the concepts and theory of ordinary differential equations.
 Topics include existence and uniqueness of solutions, and separable, homogenous, exact, and linear differential equations.
 Methods involving integrating factors, undetermined coefficients, and variation of parameters, power series, numerical approximation, and systems of differential equations using differential operators are covered.
 Applications are drawn from geometry, chemistry, biology, and physics.
 Prerequisite: MA152 Calculus 2.
 (Spring Semester only) See when this course is offered ...

 CH141 General Chemistry 1

 This course introduces to the field of chemistry for science and engineering students.
 Topics include dimensional analysis, stoichiometry, periodicity, atomic structure and bonding, the states of matter, solutions, and acid and base concepts.
 The laboratory exercises exemplify chemical principles and develop individual problem-solving abilities.
 The laboratory experience includes preparation of the laboratory report and notebook.
-Prerequisites: High School Chemistry; and an appropriate Mathematics Placement test result, or MA121 Fundamentals of College Mathematics 1, or MA125 College Algebra and Trigonometry.
+Prerequisites: High School Chemistry; and an appropriate Mathematics Placement test result, or MA121 Fundamentals of College Mathematics 1, or MA139 College Algebra or a corequisite of MA125 College Algebra and Trigonometry.
 See when this course is offered ...

 CH142 General Chemistry 2

 This course is a continuation of CH141 General Chemistry 1.
 Topics include chemical thermodynamics, electrochemistry, chemical kinetics, chemical and solution equilibrium, descriptive organic chemistry, nuclear chemistry, and descriptive chemistry of elements.
 Prerequisites: CH141 General Chemistry 1 and MA122 Fundamentals of College Mathematics 2.